fedor-rusak/rust-ffi-glfw/README.md

  * [GLFW](https://github.com/glfw/glfw) - zlib/libpng License
  * [GLEW](https://github.com/nigels-com/glew) -  Modified BSD License, Mesa 3-D License (MIT License), and the Khronos License (MIT License)
  * https://github.com/fedor-rusak/first_lib - my first library with no License for a moment.
 So I guess it is not open source...

+# History

+## 0.0.2
+  - all fancy stuff inside external module.
+Yet there are native dependencies inside this repo.

+## 0.0.1
+  - initial version with all code in main.
+Plus some dependency on external custom crate.